11. Matrices and other arrays#

 convert it to a numeric matrix with a single line of code.
 Preserve all attributes.

-The matrix transpose, mathematically denoted with \(\mathbf{A}^T\), is available via a call to t:
+The matrix transpose, mathematically denoted by \(\mathbf{A}^T\), is available via a call to t:

 (A <- matrix(1:6, byrow=TRUE, nrow=2))